 Children can experience loss and grief from a very young age.
 Their feelings might be triggered by the death of a parent or close relative, family separation, the death or loss of a pet or many other situations.

-The Australian Centre for Grief and Bereavement (ACGB) is funded by the Victorian Government to provide a statewide specialist bereavement service for individuals and families who need help following the death of someone close to them.
-This service operates throughout Victoria, and provides a range of bereavement support programs for both children and adults, including face to face counselling and support groups.
+Grief Australia is funded by the Victorian Government to provide a statewide specialist bereavement service for individuals and families who need help following the death of someone close to them.
+This service operates throughout Victoria and provides a range of bereavement support programs for both children and adults, including face to face counselling and support groups.
 Telephone or online counselling (by appointment) is also available to clients in more remote areas.

 Where to get help